MystenLabs/sui/sdk/typescript/README.md

 npm install @mysten/sui.js@experimental
 ```

-Refer to the [JSON RPC doc](https://github.com/MystenLabs/sui/blob/main/doc/src/build/json-rpc.md) for instructions about how to start a local network and local RPC server
+Refer to the [JSON RPC](https://github.com/MystenLabs/sui/blob/main/doc/src/build/json-rpc.md) topic for instructions about how to start a local network and local RPC server.

 ## Building Locally